ramstorm/midicloro/README.md

 ## Other info
-MIDIcloro is built and tested on a Raspberry Pi Model B+ running Raspbian Jessie.
-It may work without modifications on other Linux/Unix systems with ALSA support.
-MIDIcloro can also probably be built from source for Mac OS X and Windows without too much effort.
+MIDIcloro is built and tested on a Raspberry Pi 1 Model B+ running Raspbian Jessie Lite.

 MIDIcloro uses RtMidi to handle the MIDI communication.
-Many thanks go to the author of RtMidi, Gary P. Scavone, for creating this great MIDI API.
+Many thanks to Gary P. Scavone for creating this great framework.
 See rtmidi/readme for license and other information regarding RtMidi.

 ## Contact